halmasieh/Amazon_Vine_Analysis/README.md

 ## Summary
 According to the observed percentages attributed to 5-star Vine reviews versus 5-star un-Vine reviews, it can be stated that since the percentage of Vine reviews gave 5-star ratings is higher than un-Vine reviews, so, we could probably tell that the Vine program has a positive bias.
-In order to support the statement of the positive bias that Vine reviews made versus the Un-vine reviews, we can state that from the view of sentimental reviews, people who are getting paid for Vine-reviews are more positive than the people who do not pay.
+In order to support the statement of the positive bias that Vine reviews made versus the un-Vine reviews, we can state that from the view of sentimental reviews, people who are getting paid for Vine-reviews are more positive than the people who do not pay.

 In addition, as shown in the following table,